 God gives it light, and the Lamb is its lamp."
 Revelation 21:23.
 So it was in

-the beginning - God's glory provided the light on the first day, God didn't need
+God's glory provided the light on the first day, God didn't need

 the Sun to produce light - the light of God's glory is much greater than the

 Sun.
 Isaiah 45:7 "I form the light and create darkness, I bring prosperity and